 PCOS is a condition caused by an excess of androgens, chemicals that affect your ovary function.
-PCOS can cause frequently skipped periods, involuntary cycles, ovarian cysts and irregular spotting.
+PCOS can cause frequently skipped periods, anovulatory cycles, ovarian cysts and irregular spotting.
 Any of these issues can cause you to feel cramping and contractions without being pregnant.

 #5.
 Ovarian cysts

-Most ovarian cysts don’t cause symptoms but can trigger period like cramping even though you don’t have your period.
+Most ovarian cysts don’t cause symptoms but can trigger period-like cramping even though you don’t have your period.
 Ovarian cysts can grow quite large and cause the ovary to twist (torsion), which is quite painful and needs surgery.